-The company offers a range of software tools, hardware platforms and documentation that allow almost anyone to be creative with technology.
+The company offers a range of software tools, hardware platforms, and documentation that allow almost anyone to get creative with technology.
 Arduino boards are accessible to everyone.
 From starting hobbyists to professional companies that develop products, for example.
 Arduino is currently even developing products that can be used in industry.
 The possibilities with Arduino boards are endless!
-Haven't started with Arduino yet?
+Not started with Arduino yet?
 Then start now!

 Arduino is a popular tool for IoT product development and one of the most successful tools for STEM / STEAM education.